 The route features 800 vertical metres, which obviously should not worry fast men as these are spread over almost 200 kilometres.
-But something sprinters should definitely be aware of is the 4% gradient of the last kilometre.
+But something sprinters should definitely be aware of is the 4% gradient of the 500 metres.

-Following the start on the central square in Brussels – Grote Markt or Grand Place in bilingual Belgium – the Tour de France moves through the boroughs Molenbeek and Anderlecht and continues to the Wall of Geraardsbergen.
-The cobbled climb – 1.1 kilometres at 9.2% – is shortly followed by the Bosberg, but the combo will not have a major impact on the race.
+Following the start on Place Royale in Brussels, the Tour de France moves through the boroughs Molenbeek and Anderlecht and continues to the Wall of Geraardsbergen.
+The cobbled climb – 1.1 kilometres at 9.2% – is followed by the Bosberg, but the combo will not have a major impact on the race.

 The first Grand Départ in Brussels was held on behalf of during the 1958 Brussels Worlds Fair, an event for which the Atomium was constructed, a landmark building where stage 2‘s team trial is set to finish.
 Obviously, the Tour de France visited the Belgian capital more often.
 It will be the eleventh inclusion of Brussels.
 The first time was in 1947 (René Vietto victory) and the last time in 2010 (Alessandro Petacchi show).

 Time bonuses of 10, 6 and 4 seconds are awarded to the first three riders on the line.

 Another interesting read: results/race report 1st stage 2019 Tour de France.

 Tour de France 2019 stage 1: route, profiles, more